sairaawahid/CodeAlpha_Tasks/README.md

 # CodeAlpha Power BI Internship Projects

-This repository contains Power BI dashboard projects completed as part of the CodeAlpha Internship 2026.
+This repository contains Power BI dashboard projects completed as part of the **CodeAlpha Internship 2026**.
 The projects focus on business intelligence, data visualization, KPI tracking, forecasting, and interactive dashboard development using publicly available datasets.

 ## Projects Included